junder-git/aoe2_setup_guide_backup/README.md

 it also can be used to cancel the way point being set on the Extrabutton2 spam end,
 when done spamming tap Extrabutton1 keeping current active way point unchanged.

-### Strat potential to use feudal age eco civs initial food/wood bank to fling that res to ally Saracens civ through the open market under enemy radar insted of using tribute to minimise the 30% loss.
+### Strat potential to use feudal age eco civs initial wood/food bank to fling wood/food to ally Saracens civ through the open market under enemy radar insted of using tribute to minimise the 30% loss.
 Example might be (Saracens) with (Pole support civ) Thought it was more then just 10% intial food farm bonus on the poles but eh...